dataloop-ai/dtlpy-documentation/tutorials/data_management/cloud_storage/binding_with_azure/chapter.md

 1. Create a Container in the created Storage account
    * Public access level -> Container OR Blob
 NOTE: This container should be used as the external storage for the Dataloop dataset.
-2. Go back to Function App and click create -> to create a new function
+2. Go back to Function App and click Create -> to create a new function
    * Choose Subscription
-   * Choose your Resource group
+   * Choose your Resource Group
-   * Choose Function name
+   * Choose Function Name
    * Publish -> Code
    * Runtime stack -> Python
    * Version -> 3.10 >= Version >= 3.7